 At this point, if you want to update your firmware, here is how to do it.
-But if you are annoyed and frustrated at this point and just want to go fly, please, go for it!
+But if you just want to go fly, please, go for it!
 You don't have to be running the absolute latest firmware to have a good time.
 Just forget about this nonsense!